 - Find the event you want to attend, and look for a blue highlighted option for Chase cardholders.
 To access the offer, click “See Tickets.”
 The list and seat map will update with only the available options for Chase Preferred Seating options.

 - Choose your seat from the list of Chase preferred offers.

 - Check out with your qualifying Chase credit card to use the benefit.

 Chase also offers VIP entertainment experiences specifically for Chase Sapphire Preferred and Reserve customers.
 To view the details of these special offers, cardholders need to sign into their Chase account via the Chase Experiences webpage.

 Chase Sapphire Preferred® Card

 The Chase Sapphire Preferred card offers a superior travel sign-up bonus, which is good news if your next concert is across the country.
-If you spend $4,000 within the first three months, you’ll get 80,000 rewards points to use on travel.
-This card offers a 25 percent bonus on points when used for travel – the equivalent of $1,000.
+If you spend $4,000 within the first three months, you’ll get 60,000 rewards points to use on travel.
+Since this card offers a 25 percent bonus on points when used for travel through Chase Ultimate Rewards, the bonus is the equivalent of $750.
 The $95 annual fee is more than paid for with this bonus.

 Chase Sapphire Reserve®

-In addition to its countless other benefits including statement credits, travel and dining points and a generous sign-up bonus, Chase Sapphire Reserve is offering cardholders access to Sapphire Nights In, a virtual entertainment experience that streams right to your living room.
+In addition to its countless other benefits including statement credits, travel and dining points and a generous sign-up bonus, Chase Sapphire Reserve is offering cardholders access to exclusive virtual entertainment, including concerts, culinary experiences and other events that are streamed right to your living room.
 The card has a steep annual fee of $550, but its sign-up bonus, rewards offerings and travel credits can help you come out ahead.